-The demand for textile products which witnessed improvement during H2FY21, has again improved in Q2FY22 after some moderation in Q1FY22 due to impact of second wave of Covid-19 pandemic.
+The demand for textile products, which had witnessed improvement during H2FY21, has again improved in Q2FY22 and Q3FY22 after some moderation in Q1FY22 due to the impact of the second wave of the Covid-19 pandemic.
 The demand for textile products were supported by strong export demand and recovery in domestic demand.
-Moreover, Arvind has been able to pass on increase in input prices to customers which has supported its profitability.
-With faster-than-anticipated recovery in demand for textile products, the operational and financial performance of Arvind during Q2FY22 recovered to its pre-covid level.
-Management expects sales volume during Q3FY22 and Q4FY22 to be better than Q2FY22 as the company has good order book position for its products backed by strong demand.
-Revenue and profitability during H2FY22 are also expected to remain better backed by growth in sales volume coupled with hike in selling prices across product segments to pass on rising input prices.
+Moreover, Arvind has been able to pass-on increase in input prices to customers, which has supported its profitability.
+With faster-than-anticipated recovery in demand for textile products, the operational and financial performance of Arvind during Q2FY22 recovered to its pre-covid level and further improved during Q3FY22.
+Consequently, Arvind's TOI and PBILDT improved significantly to Rs.5,871 crore and Rs.577 crore, respectively, on a y-o-y basis during 9MFY22 (9MFY21: TOI of Rs.3,448 crore and PBILDT of Rs.285 crore).
+The company management expects its performance during Q4FY22 to remain in line with Q3FY22, backed by continued strong demand.

-Continued reduction in debt level and outside liabilities in FY21 as envisaged which is expected to continue in FY22 backed by efficient working capital management and controlled capex
+Continued reduction in debt level and outside liabilities in FY21 as envisaged, which is expected to continue in FY22, backed by efficient working capital management and controlled capex

-Despite net loss and lower cash accruals during FY21, the company could reduce its debt level and outside liabilities by around Rs.380 crore by end-FY21 compared with end-FY20 which was supported by strong generation of cash flow from operation during FY21.
-The management has taken various steps to rationalise the level of inventory and debtors which has resulted into strong cash flow from operation during the past two years ended FY21.
-Consequently, overall gearing ratio of Arvind improved from 1.04 times as on March 31, 2020, to 0.84 times as on March 31, 2021.
-Total debt of the company which had increased from Rs.2,139 crore as on March 31, 2021 to Rs.2,318 crore (excluding lease liability) as on June 30, 2021, amidst adverse impact of second wave of Covid-19 pandemic, has again reduced to Rs.2,126 crore as on September 30, 2021, backed by cash flow from operations.
-Going forward, total debt is further expected to reduce in the absence of any major capex plan in the medium term coupled with scheduled repayment of term debt.
+Despite net loss and lower cash accruals during FY21, the company could reduce its debt level and outside liabilities by around Rs.380 crore by FY21-end as compared with FY20-end, which was supported by strong generation of cash flow from operations during FY21.
+The management has taken various steps to rationalise the level of inventory and debtors, which has resulted into strong cash flow from operations during the last two years ended FY21.
+Consequently, the overall gearing ratio of Arvind improved from 1.04x as on March 31, 2020 to 0.84x as on March 31, 2021.
+The total debt of the company which had increased from Rs.2,139 crore as on March 31, 2021 to Rs.2,318 crore (excluding lease liability and including acceptances) as on June 30, 2021 amid the adverse impact of the second wave of the Covid-19 pandemic, has again reduced to Rs.2,126 crore as on September 30, 2021 and further to Rs.1,987 crore as on December 31, 2021, backed by healthy cash flow from operations.

+Going forward, the total debt is expected to further reduce in the absence of any major capex plan in the medium-term, coupled with scheduled repayment of term debt.

-Arvind has been also focusing to reduce its reliance on short-term borrowings.
-During FY20 and FY21, the company availed longer-term debt to repay various shorter tenure debt including prepayment of some term debt which resulted in more even spread of its debt repayment obligations.
+Arvind has also focussed on reducing its reliance on short-term borrowings.
+During FY20 and FY21, the company availed longer-term debt to repay various shorter tenure debt, including prepayment of some term debt, which resulted in more even spread of its debt repayment obligations.
 The proportion of short-term debt in its total debt (excluding lease) reduced from 63% as on March 31, 2019 to 36% as of March 31, 2021.
-After March 31, 2021, Arvind has availed long-term corporate loan of Rs.100 crore which was utilised to shore up its net working capital apart from meeting some routine capex requirement.
-Arvind has planned some routine and de-bottlenecking capex of Rs.100 crore in FY22 which is to be funded out of internal accruals and recently availed corporate loan.
+Post March 31, 2021, Arvind has availed a long-term corporate loan of Rs.100 crore, which was utilised to shore-up its net working capital apart from meeting some routine capex requirement.
+Arvind has planned some routine and de-bottlenecking capex of Rs.100 crore in FY22, which is to be funded out of internal accruals, and recently availed a corporate loan.